 For a different example of disfluency, consider the utterance Al drinks...drinks coffee, where the speaker hesitates after the first production of drinks and repeats drinks.
 Perhaps a c-system such as [tea] competes with [coffee] for cs-resonance with {-N}, and perhaps both [tea] and [coffee] are excited in the initial e-organization (e1).
 Because of this circumstance, reorganization from (e2) to (e3) fails to promote either [tea]{-N} or [coffee]{-N} to selection level.
 Instead, there is a period of time in which no cs-system is selected (a hesitation), while the [coffee]-[tea] competition is resolved by grounding [tea]{-N}.
-Eventually, a noncanonical reorganization to (e4) occurs, which promotes [drinks]{V} to selection level again.
+Eventually, a noncanonical reorganization to (e4) occurs, which promotes [drinks]{V} to selection level a second time.

 By considering other noncanonical reorganizations, we can generate alternative manifestations.
-If the post-hesitation reorganization promotes both [AI]{+N} and [drinks]{V}, the utterance would be AI drinks...AI drinks coffee.
-If the reorganization promotes no cs-systems, the utterance would be AI drinks...coffee.
-If detection of the promotion failure closes s-gates temporarily, perhaps an [uh] gm-system is selected during the hesitation, and the utterance is AI drinks...uh...drinks coffee.
+If the post-hesitation reorganization promotes both [Al]{+N} and [drinks]{V}, the utterance would be Al drinks...Al drinks coffee.
+If the reorganization promotes no cs-systems, the utterance would be Al drinks...coffee.
+If detection of the promotion failure closes s-gates temporarily, perhaps an [uh] gm-system is selected during the hesitation, and the utterance is Al drinks...uh...coffee.

-By systematically analyzing ways in which production trajectories can deviate from canonical ones, and comparing these to observed manifestations, it should be possible to gain greater insight into constraints on the reorganization operator, É.
+By systematically analyzing ways in which production trajectories can deviate from canonical ones, and comparing these to observed manifestations, it should be possible to gain greater insight into constraints on the reorganization operator, Ê. This sort of approach also usefully structures our analysis of observed disfluencies, by compelling us to be more aware of the our assumptions regarding speaker intentions.